 Looking for DirectX download link for Windows 11/10?
 You can download & update/install DirectX using the web installer from Microsoft, run Windows Update or use the Microsoft Update Catalog website.

 Microsoft DirectX is a suite of technologies developed by Microsoft to provide hardware acceleration for heavy multimedia applications such as 3D games and HD videos.
 Starting with Windows 7 and Windows Server 2008 R2, Microsoft introduced DirectX 11.
 Windows 11 and Windows 10 has DirectX 12 installed.
 The latest version is DirectX 12 Ultimate.

-To confirm and check which version of DirectX you have installed on your computer, this is what you will need to do on your Windows 8 computer!
+To confirm and check which version of DirectX you have installed on your computer, this is what you will need to do on your Windows 11/10/8 computer.
 Go to Start Screen, type dxdiag and hit Enter.
 Under the System tab, you will see the DirectX version installed on your computer.

-If you think you are facing problems with your DirectX installation or finding it difficult in getting a game or movie to play properly on your Windows PC, you might want to run the DirectX Diagnostic Tool.
+If you think you are facing problems with your DirectX installation or finding it difficult to get a game or movie to play properly on your Windows PC, you might want to run the DirectX Diagnostic Tool.